The sleeping beauty ballet

 • The origins of ‘The Sleeping Beauty’ ballet are rooted in Charles Perrault’s fairy tale, enhanced by Tchaikovsky’s vibrant score and Petipa’s expressive choreography.

-• Key characters include Princess Aurora, whose grace symbolizes innocence, and Prince Désiré, who embodies true love, aided by the Lilac Fairy against the malevolent Carabosse.
+• Key characters include Princess Aurora, whose grace symbolizes innocence, and Prince Désiré, who embodies true love.
+The Lilac Fairy aids them in their fight against the malevolent Carabosse.

 Feature Details